Maps and Statistics

 - Open Space, Park, and Other Open Lands Map (11" x 17")

-Broomfield residents have experienced coyote encounters.
-You can view a map of all incidents reported from 2009 to February 2018 and one showing all incidents during 2017.
+- Broomfield residents have experienced coyote encounters.
+You can view a map of incidents reported in Broomfield since 2009 and a map of 2020 encounters (current through March 2020).

 The Broomfield Comprehensive Plan, updated in 2016, has the ambitious goal of providing approximately 40% of Broomfield's planning area as open lands.
 The term "open lands" is an umbrella concept that refers to open space, parks, and other types of undeveloped lands such as